Samer Tawfik Sells 9,000 Shares of LMP Automotive Holdings, Inc. (NASDAQ:LMPX) Stock

-LMP Automotive Holdings, Inc. (NASDAQ:LMPX – Get Rating) CEO Samer Tawfik sold 9,000 shares of LMP Automotive stock in a transaction that occurred on Monday, April 11th.
-The shares were sold at an average price of $4.59, for a total transaction of $41,310.00.
-Following the transaction, the chief executive officer now directly owns 2,766,103 shares in the company, valued at $12,696,412.77.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+LMP Automotive Holdings, Inc. (NASDAQ:LMPX – Get Rating) CEO Samer Tawfik sold 9,000 shares of the business’s stock in a transaction on Monday, April 18th.
+The shares were sold at an average price of $4.13, for a total transaction of $37,170.00.
+Following the transaction, the chief executive officer now directly owns 938,000 shares of the company’s stock, valued at approximately $3,873,940.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.

 Samer Tawfik also recently made the following trade(s):